Preserving Family Photographs | 7 Steps to Secure & Share Your History

 Step 2 – Quick Inspection

-In the case of the photograph above, while there is some surface and structural damage it’s not drastic enough to warrant professional conservation—as long as we’re careful while scanning it and preparing it for either long-term archival storage or matting & framing.
+In the case of the photograph above, while there is some surface and structural damage it’s not drastic enough to warrant professional conservation—as long as we’re careful while scanning it and preparing it for either long-term archival storage or matting and framing.

 Step 3 – Scanning Photographs